-You can use one of the following options to enable this option:
+Use one of the following to enable remote control:

-Commissioning the device, which allows you to set up testing environment and remotely control the sample over a Matter-enabled Thread network.
+Commissioning the device allows you to set up a testing environment and remotely control the sample over a Matter-enabled Thread network.

-Remote testing using test mode, which allows you to test the sample functionalities in a Thread network with default parameters, without commissioning.
+Remote testing using test mode allows you to test the sample functionalities in a Thread network with default parameters, without commissioning.
 Use Button 3 to enable this mode after building and running the sample.

-To upgrade the device firmware, complete the steps listed for the selected method in the Performing Device Firmware Upgrade in the nRF Connect examples tutorial in the Matter documentation.
+To upgrade the device firmware, complete the steps listed for the selected method in the Performing Device Firmware Upgrade in the nRF Connect examples tutorial of the Matter documentation.

-This sample uses the Matter library, which includes the nRF Connect SDK platform integration layer:
+This sample uses the Matter library that includes the nRF Connect SDK platform integration layer: